nordmoen/crazyflie/README.md

 in at just 27 grams.
 It is fully open-source which makes it easy to play around with and learn from.

-The crate implements a board support for the Crazyflie so that one can program the drone in Rust.
+This crate implements board support for the Crazyflie so that one can program the drone in Rust.
+See the [`./examples` folder](./examples/) for inspiration.

 ## Uploading to Crazyflie
 First we need some prerequisites, install `dfu-utils` through your package